Our knowledge of orthopaedics. Your best health.

 Observation.
 Although a hemangioma may not require any treatment, it is important to visit your doctor regularly to monitor any changes in the tumor.

-Embolization.
-In this procedure, the blood supply to the tumor is closed off.
-This is a minimally invasive procedure where small particles are injected into the blood vessels to block them off.
-Sclerotherapy is a similar procedure where chemical agents are used to close off the vessels.
 These procedures can be very helpful in shrinking the tumor and decreasing pain.
 Often, however, the tumor will regrow its blood supply over time after these procedures.
-Embolization is also sometimes used prior to surgery to reduce the risk of heavy blood loss.
+Embolization is also sometimes used before surgery to reduce the risk of heavy blood loss.

 Laser treatment.
-For some patients, lasers can be helpful in removing a tumor, priming a tumor for other treatments, or decreasing pain and other unwanted symptoms.
+For some patients, lasers can be helpful in removing a tumor, preparing a tumor for other treatments, or decreasing pain and other unwanted symptoms.
 Depending on the size of the tumor and its location, multiple laser treatments may be needed.
 Laser treatment is typically reserved for hemangiomas involving the skin.

 Surgical Treatment